-Gartner, Inc. estimated that 8.4 billion connected things would have been active worldwide by end of 2017.
+Gartner, Inc. estimated that 8.4 billion connected things would have been active worldwide by end of the year.
 With very few, if any IoT security measures in place.

 The Internet of Things continues to increase every year.
-With connect IoT device projections of 20.4 billion by 2020.
+With connected IoT device projections of 20.4 billion by 2020.
 With an estimated $2 trillion in spending on IoT devices and services.

 The world is becoming more exposed to attacks, as more IoT device with weak or no security, get connected.